mah-shamim/hello-personal-portfolio-template/README.md

 ### **A) Introduction**

-Thank you so much for purchasing **KOVATZ Berg - Personal Portfolio Resume/CV Template Html Template**.
+Thank you so much for purchasing **Hello - Personal Portfolio Resume/CV Template Html Template**.
 Please feel free to contact us if you have question or problem about this template.
 We will do our best to provide you with the best possible assistance.

 #### Template Features

-*   Bootstrap v4.5.0
+*   Bootstrap v4.3.1
 *   Clean and Professional Design
 *   Cross Browser Compatible
 *   Fully Responsive